A Guide for Mother to Foster Healthy Eating Habits in Kids

-As a mom, you play a key role in shaping your child’s eating habits.
+As a mother, you play a key role in shaping your child’s eating habits.
 The food choices you make and the eating habits you model can set the stage for a lifetime of healthy eating.
 But with busy schedules and picky eaters, it’s not always easy to get kids to eat well.
-This guide will give you practical tips to help your children develop healthy eating habits that will stick with them for life.
+This guide will give you practical tips to help your kids develop healthy eating habits that will stick with them for life.

 Why Healthy Eating Matters for Kids